Informal Conflict Strategies

 • Date of conversation

-• Ask the office to explain and understand what occurred (question until you understand what happened and why)
+• Seek clarification from the office to understand what occurred (question until you understand what happened and why)

 • Inquire about the rules, policies, and laws that govern their action/decision